Posts for the ‘Most Popular’ Category

 The most important item to know is whether or not your silver is sterling.
 No matter who you sell to, usually sterling silver is more valuable than silver plate, stainless steel, copper or some other non-precious metal.

 If you have sterling, check to see if you have a complete set and if any pieces are broken or damaged.
 If you have odd and end pieces Arch Enterprises, precious metal refiner will pay for the silver.
+We would need to know the exact weight of your sterling silver.
+That means if you have knives or weighted serving wear, we would want that weight separate.
+Please feel free to start the process and fill out our Request Estimate Form.

 Otherwise for non-sterling, check to see what items are going for on eBay to get an idea about the value.
 The prices on eBay we found for “Eternally Yours Rogers Brothers Silverware” range from $235 -$295.
 But also keep in mind that these are large 52 piece to 72 piece sets in good condition, and some of them in their original boxes which makes a difference in their resale value.